hzeller/beagleg/hardware/BUMPS/README.md

 can be used, but the mapping to P9-42A (P11-22) and P9-41A (P11-21) should
 probably move to an unambiguated pin)

-In the [Bumps cape][bumps] picture above, the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and finally the Y axis is on the very right (more space for two connectors which I need for my Type-A machine).
-The axis mapping is configured with:

-        ./machine-control --axis-mapping "X_ZEY"  ...
+The mapping of motor number to axis happens in the `[Motor-Mapping]` section of the configuration file, then the axes can be configured with steps etc.

 If you build your own cape: note all logic levels are 3.3V (and assume not more than ~4mA).
 The RAMPS driver board for instance only works if you power the 5V input with 3.3V, so that the Pololu inputs detect the logic level properly.

-This is an early experimental manual cape interfacing to a RAMPS adapter:
+This is how the early experimental manual cape interfacing to a RAMPS adapter looked like.
 ![Manual Cape][manual-cape]

 At the middle/bottom of the test board you see a headpone connector: many of